bobbybouwmann/entry/README.md

 $ php artisan vendor:publish --provider="Blackbirddev\Entry\EntryServiceProvider"
 ```

-**Note: This function generates the models but it generate the correct namespace for you.
-If you changed the default namespace then you need to update the namespace in the Role and Permission model in the app directory.**
+**Note: This function generates the models but it does NOT generate the correct namespace for you.
+If you changed the default namespace then you need to update the namespace in the Role and Permission model in the app directory!**

 ---